 Let’s say you have $10 in your Venmo balance and want to pay a friend $12.
 In this case, the entire $12 would be charged to your preferred payment method.

 If you don’t have access to a Venmo balance, but have $10 in your Venmo account, payments you make of any amount will be taken from your preferred payment method until you verify your identity.

 How can I determine if I have access to a Venmo balance?

 If you’re unsure about whether a Venmo balance is available to you to fund payments, don’t worry!
-Just tap the “☰” button, then “Settings,” then “Payment Methods.”
+Go to the “You” tab by selecting the single person icon and tap the Settings gear in the top right.
+Then “Payment Methods.”
 If you see a “Venmo Balance” at the top of the screen, that means you have access to the feature.
 If you don’t see “Venmo Balance,” you’ll need to verify your identity in order to access the feature.
-In order to do so, visit this article.
+Learn more about verifying your identity on Venmo.

 I got an email telling me my access to a Venmo balance might go away.
 What do I do?

 Venmo is required by federal law to collect certain information from all of its users.
 If you received this email, Venmo is asking you to complete this process.
-Please check out this article for more information.
+Learn more about verifying your identity on Venmo.

 Why is there less money in my Venmo account than I expected?

 There could be a few different reasons: